TanvirArjel/CleanArchitecture/README.md

   ![tempsnip](https://user-images.githubusercontent.com/14342773/188484945-2b5bb4a8-37e0-416b-93e7-87a56fb9f20d.png)

 ### 📂 src/ServerApp/Core:
-  Core folder contains the projects related to the application core funcationalities like Domain Logic and Application Logic.
-This folder is the heart of the server app.
+  Core folder contains the projects related to the application's core funcationalities like Domain Logic and Application Logic.
+This folder is called the heart of the server app.

   ![tempsnip](https://user-images.githubusercontent.com/14342773/188485084-9b67457b-aeed-4003-9e6f-d0d1e1865073.png)

 #### 📝 EmployeeManagement.Domain Project:
   This is application's **Domain Layer** which will contain:
-   1. Domain entities which will be mapped to database table
+   1. Domain entities and aggregate roots which will be mapped to database table
    2. Domain logic,
    3. Domain repositories
    4. Value objects.